fgladisch/stable-diffusion-image-generator/README.md

 # Stable Diffusion Image Generator

-Generate multiple images using Stable Diffusion 2.1 with a prompt and negativate prompt.
+Generate multiple images using Stable Diffusion 2.1 with a prompt and negative prompt.

 ## Usage